Generation of degree-correlated networks using copulas: Constructing the probability matrix

 For \textit{procedure III}, the distribution $P_h(h)$ is obliged to be truncated at $h_{max}$, implying $G(h_{max})=1$.
-The range of the copula is now limited, whereas the numerical differences between the resulting probability matrix and $P(h,h')$ derived by procedure II become smaller with increasing $h_{max}$ \footnote{Note that in the case of heavy-tailed $F_x$, the resulting marginal distributions $P_h(h)$ in procedures I and II are not strictly heavy-tailed due to the truncation.}.
+The range of the copula is now limited, whereas the numerical differences between the resulting probability matrix and $P(h,h')$ derived by procedure II become smaller with increasing $h_{max}$.